-- 1. The child will be sent to the office escorted by another student. - 2.
-Office personnel will contact the parent or other authorized person as indicated on the medical tab in FACTS SIS.
+- 1. The child will remain in the classroom until the parent arrives. - School personnel will contact the parent or other authorized person as indicated on the medical tab in FACTS SIS.
 Emergency Contact Information is updated at the time of registration/re-enrollment.
-It must be completed by the parent and include at least one emergency contact name and number.

-- 3. The contacted person will indicate the measures to be taken or the expected arrival time to pick up the sick child.
+It must be completed by the parent and include at least one emergency contact name and number. - 3.
+The contacted person will indicate the measures to be taken or the expected arrival time to pick up the sick child.
 If a student becomes ill and has a temperature over 100.4 degrees, he/she will be sent home.
 A parent or designated person will be notified to take the child home.
 Students should be picked up from the school within 30 minutes of parent notification.
 The child will be signed-out from the office by the authorized person.
-Children must be fever and/or vomit free for a 24-hour period before returning to school. - 4.
+Children must be fever and/or vomit free and diarrhea free for a 24-hour period without fever reducing or other medications for these symptoms before returning to school. - 4.
 When a child is seriously injured, the school office will contact a parent or designated person.
 If no one can be reached and the office determines the injury to be serious, the child will be transported to the local hospital for treatment.
 In the event this does occur an injury form will be filled out.